engenegr/plugin-hosted-channels/README.md

 For IN `... <- Host <- Client <- ...` payments Host must wait until they either get failed or fulfilled downstream.
 All fulfilled `Host <- Client` HTLCs must be added to new Host HC balance, all failed ones must be added to new Client HC balance.

+## Provability and preimage broadcast

+A distinguishing feature of HC is that although its balance can not be enforced on chain it can be cryptographically proved at all times so issues can be resolved in standard ways and scam attempts are clearly visible by everyone.

+First thing which can be proved is HC balance excluding in-flight HTLCs: each state update in HC contains balance distribution and gets cross-signed by both channel sides while having a monotonically increasing counter.
+Thus, any side of channel can claim that its cross-signed state is the latest one, the other side can refute this claim by providing a cross-signed update with a higher counter value, and they both can keep doing this until one of them fails to provide.

+Second thing which can be proved is in-flight payment owner, but this one is more involved and may require an action to be taken.
+Any HTLC can be seen as the following contract: either receiving side can provide a secret preimage before certain block height and get the money or fail to do that, in which case money returns to receiving side.
+This enables an adversarial condition where reciving side reveals a preimage but sender refuses to update channel state such that it clears an in-flight HTLC and assigns payment value to receiver.

+In normal channels this is resolved by receiver force-closing a channel and using a preimage to obtain an in-flight payment on chain.
+In HC this is impossible, but receiver still can prove at a later time that he had revealed a preimage before HTLC expiry by embedding a preimage into blockchain by means of `OP_RETURN`.

+This works as follows: after preimage for incoming HTLC has been revealed but channel state has not been updated for a number of blocks, and well before HTLC expiry a receiver would get a Telegram warning.
+After that receiver may broadcast an `OP_RETURN` transaction with a preimage using `hc-broadcastpreimages` API call.
+At a later time receiver will be able to demonstrate the latest cross-signed HC state with HTLC in-flight and a transaction with related preimage existing in a blockchain before HTLC expiry block.

 ## Public HCs

 Any pair of nodes can establish an HC and declare it public.
 By doing this HC routing parameters get gossiped to other HC-supporting nodes